electricimp/Losant/README.md

 # Losant #

-This library wraps the Losant REST API.
-It supports most of the [Device Actions](https://docs.losant.com/rest-api/device/) and [Devices Actions](https://docs.losant.com/rest-api/devices/) allowing the Imp to create, update and delete devices on the Losant platform.
+This library provides integration with the [Losant Enterprise IoT Platform](https://www.losant.com) by wrapping the Losant REST API.
+It supports most of the [Device Actions](https://docs.losant.com/rest-api/device/) and [Devices Actions](https://docs.losant.com/rest-api/devices/) allowing the Electric Imp cloud agents to create, update and delete devices on the Losant platform.
 The library also supports sending commands to devices and updating the current state of a device.

 To use this library you need to have a Losant [account](https://accounts.losant.com/create-account) and [application](https://docs.losant.com/applications/overview/).

 **To use this library, add** `#require "Losant.agent.lib.nut:1.0.0"` **to the top of your device or agent code.**

+## Example ##

 A complete, step-by-step recipe can be found in the [examples](./examples) folder.